Future Designers • June 26 to August 14, 2026 • Fridays

 By the end of 8 weeks, children begin to see themselves not just as students, but as thoughtful creators who can spot problems, imagine better ideas, and express their thinking clearly.

-Creative confidence
+Creative Confidence

 Children discover that their ideas matter.
 They learn how to turn imagination into sketches, stories, and prototypes that others can understand and respond to.

-Structured problem-solving
+Structured Problem-Solving

 Instead of only making things, they practice finding what is not working—for a person, an animal, or a system—and improving it step by step.

-Empathy & human-centered thinking
+Empathy & Kuleana

-From elephants in space to blind pedestrians and colorblind users, children design for someone else’s needs—and learn that good design begins with understanding another life.
+From elephants in space to blind pedestrians and colorblind users, children design for someone else’s needs and learn that good design begins with understanding another life.

-Communication & presentation skills
+Communication & Presentation Skills

 Each week they share work-in-progress, receive feedback, and practice explaining complex ideas in simple language, building comfort with public speaking over time.

-Students are gently introduced to interface design and AI as a creative thinking tool—something to question, guide, and use thoughtfully, not a shortcut that replaces their own judgment.
+Students are gently introduced to interface design and AI as a creative thinking tool: something to question, guide, and use thoughtfully, not a shortcut that replaces their own judgment.

-They are looking for a place where their child can grow in confidence, become more expressive, and learn to think independently in a world shaped by technology.
+For Hawaiʻi families, that future readiness also has to feel grounded.
 Future Designers combines creativity, design, empathy, communication, and early AI literacy in a way that still feels deeply human.
-The result is not just better projects on screen—it is a quieter, steadier belief in their own voice and ideas.
+The result is not just better projects on screen; it is a quieter, steadier belief in their own voice and ideas.

 Girl thinking while writing in notebook

 See how the 8-week core program compares to the 12-week summer camp.
+Both programs emphasize hands-on projects and collaborative learning.

 Feature